 To secure commitments from the Commonwealth to:

 - provide ongoing and permanent funding for five hours of four year-old kindergarten, and

 - work positively and constructively with the states to secure a long-term commitment for the National Quality Agenda.

-The MAV is increasing our advocacy efforts for continuation of these commitments and we urge councils to also advocate on these important matters affecting families in your community.
+The MAV is seeking continuation of these commitments and we urge councils to also advocate on these important matters affecting families in your community.